 - cloud Enables ubiquitous network access to a shared pool of configurable computing resources. - cloud-security A host accessing the internet via a web security and data protection cloud provider.
 Example providers with this type of service are Zscaler, Scansafe, and Onavo. - dns A proxy used by overriding the client's DNS value for an endpoint host to that of the proxy instead of the actual DNS value. - tor-exit The gateway nodes where encrypted or anonymous Tor traffic hits the internet. - tor-relay Receives traffic on the Tor network and passes it along.
 Also referred to as "routers". - vpn Virtual private network that encrypts and routes all traffic through the VPN server, including programs and applications. - web-browser This value will indicate connectivity that is taking place through mobile device web browser software that proxies the user through a centralized location.
-This type of proxy connectivity falls within our hosting proxy-type designation, thus the proxy\description response will be returned.
-A couple of examples of this type of connectivity are Opera mobile browsers and UCBrowser.
+Examples of browsers are: Opera mobile browsers and UCBrowser.